-Contrary to what you might think, it's about more than preparing the house for sale.
-Staging is what you do after you've cleaned, decluttered, painted, made minor repairs.
+Contrary to what you might think, home staging is about more than preparing the house for sale.
+Staging is what you do after you've cleaned, decluttered, painted, and made minor repairs.
 It's about illusions.
 It's about creating moods.
 It's about making the home look bigger, brighter, cleaner, warmer, and more loving.
 It's about dressing the house for sale—the metaphorical lipstick, mascara, and single strand of Tahitian pearls that pulls the home's look together.

-Over the years, I have seen home staging payoff big time for many of my sellers.
-Not all sellers are receptive at first, but when we try it their way and the home doesn't sell because it's missing that "oomph," home staging always seems to turn it around.
-You can do large scale home staging or small scale, but the important thing is you really should engage some aspect of home staging.
-If you do, you're more likely to quickly sell for top dollar and quickly!
+Home staging can pay off big time for sellers.
+Not all sellers are receptive at first, but if the home doesn't sell because it's missing that "oomph," home staging always seems to turn it around.
+You can do large scale home staging or small scale, but the important thing is to engage some aspect of home staging.
+If you do, you're more likely to quickly sell for top dollar.

 Professional stagers are highly skilled artists.
 They can take a blank canvas and paint a sensuous portrait, but the canvas is your home and their paintbrush is an arsenal of home decor accessories.
-Stagers possess the skills of a top-level designer and they create dramatic scenery that appeals to all five senses.
+Stagers possess the skills of a top-level designer, and they create dramatic scenery that appeals to all five senses.
 The secrets to their success are subtle details that come together to create a cohesive and pleasant experience for visitors walking through the home.
 A home stager might:

-- Showcase a generous usage of soft fabrics such as silk, lambswool, satin
+- Showcase a generous usage of soft fabrics such as silk, lambswool, and satin.

-- Display unusual knickknacks in units of 1, 3, or 5
+- Display unusual knickknacks in units of one, three, or five.

-- Add unique elements to shelving, bookcases and fireplace mantels, which draw attention to areas you want potential buyers to look at.
+- Add unique elements to shelving, bookcases, and fireplace mantels to draw attention to areas you want potential buyers to look at.

 Stagers bring in a vast array of items to spruce up the house.
 Here is a small sampling of items professional stagers often use to dress each room.
 How they are utilized is limited only by the creativity and vision of the stager.